 (In Spanish and English)

 This is an introductory course in international marketing.
 Topics include analytical techniques used in international market research, determining prices and distribution channels in an international context, and marketing across linguistic and cultural borders.
+Offered in Spanish when minimum enrollment is met.

 This course is designed to give participants a solid understanding of what intercultural communication is, how to benefit from it, and how to manage it in our personal and future professional lives.
 Using an interdisciplinary focus, we examine values, customs, and communication styles of cultural groups and we learn to interpret communicative behavior of others.
 A special emphasis is placed on the Spanish form of communication.